 Deductibles: This is the amount that you pay for your healthcare services before the healthcare companies do their own part.
 Deductibles are often the most intimidating number in any health insurance plan.

-- Co-payments: these are the costs that the healthcare insurance companies don’t pay for, such as charges you pay when you go for a doctor’s visit.
+Co-payments: These are the costs that healthcare insurance companies don’t pay for, such as charges you pay when you go for a doctor’s visit.
 They are not usually very expensive but can add up over time.

 Coinsurance: This is the amount that you are required to pay in conjunction with the insurance company to cover the cost of your healthcare bills.
 This may sound like a copayment but it is different because coinsurance is usually a percentage of the service charge, while co-payments are a flat fee.

 What Will Medicare Supplement Plans Cover?

 Original Medicare has a lot of “gaps” that you are left to pay out of your own pocket.
 If you don’t like the idea of surprise charges, there are many reasons you should consider Medicare Supplement Plans for the peace of mind they can provide.
-When you look at the medicare supplement plans comparison chart, you will see different plans cover different cost, so it is very important to compare Medigap plans for the benefits you need and want.
+When you look at the Medicare supplement plans comparison chart, you will see different plans cover different costs, so it is very important to compare Medigap plans for the benefits you need and want.